saymrwulf/litex-boards/notes.md

 2016-02-25T23:13:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (litex-boards) 2016-03-03T08:17:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-03-03T06:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)
+2003 paper) (litex-boards) 2016-03-03T08:17:00 - Minor doc updates: linking to article on quantization (litex-boards) 2016-03-03T06:21:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards) 2016-03-03T18:13:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (litex-boards)